s994n/weather-app/README.md

 ## Future ideas:
-* Add a generator for creating new components from a template
+* Add a generator for creating new components from a template - this could be used for example to automatically add the display name and the higher order component wrapper to every new component generated
+* Add mixin for media query between two breakpoints
+* Add prettier for code formatting (the project already has eslint)
+* Improve styling, e.g. add a dark theme